drausin/libri-experiments/experiments/exp01/README.md

 - aggregate queries per second (QPS) across all librarian endpoints

-#### Memory performance at high UDP
+#### Memory performance at high UPD

-After the initial trials showing experimentor and librarian memory usage growing linearly over time, we investigated some aspects of this memory usage at high UDP (128K & 256K).
+After the initial trials showing experimentor and librarian memory usage growing linearly over time, we investigated some aspects of this memory usage at high UPD (128K & 256K).

 In **trial 9**, we used the profiling endpoint added in [libri #157](https://github.com/drausin/libri/pull/157) to get heap dumps from actively running librarians as their memory usage increased.
 We also tried